-What Is Rheumatoid Arthritis?
+What is Rheumatoid Arthritis?

-Rheumatoid arthritis is a disease that affects the lining of the joints, causing pain, swelling, and stiffness.
+Rheumatoid arthritis (RA) is a disease that affects the synovium, the lining of the joints.
+This causes pain, swelling, and stiffness.
 Left untreated, rheumatoid arthritis may damage joints so badly that they no longer function.
 This disease appears most often in young-adult to middle-age women.

-Stiff joints.
+- Stiff joints.
 Long periods of rest or using a joint too long or too hard can make stiffness worse.

-Joints that have lost normal shape and motion.
+- Joints that have lost normal shape and motion.

 To diagnose rheumatoid arthritis, your healthcare provider will ask you a lot of questions about your medical history and current symptoms.
 He or she will examine you, paying close attention to your joints.
 You will also have blood tests and X-rays.
 Your provider will likely recommend that you see a rheumatologist, an arthritis specialist.